-READ IT: Trump lawsuit against Twitter, Facebook, Google over alleged big tech censorship
+READ IT: Trump lawsuits against Twitter, Facebook, Google over alleged big tech censorship

 Expert says Trump lawsuit unlikely to succeed, 'mainly for publicity'

-Former President Donald Trump on Wednesday announced that he will lead a class-action lawsuit against Twitter, Google and Facebook over alleged censorship, declaring that "big tech is out of control" and is functioning as "the de-facto censorship arm of the U.S. government."
+Former President Donald Trump on Wednesday announced that he will lead class-action lawsuits against Twitter, Google and Facebook over alleged censorship, declaring that "big tech is out of control" and is functioning as "the de-facto censorship arm of the U.S. government."

-"While the social media companies are officially private entities, in recent years they have ceased to be private with the enactment and their historical use of Section 230, which profoundly protects them from liability," Trump said as he announced the lawsuit in conjunction with the America First Policy Institute.
+"While the social media companies are officially private entities, in recent years they have ceased to be private with the enactment and their historical use of Section 230, which profoundly protects them from liability," Trump said as he announced the lawsuits in conjunction with the America First Policy Institute.

 TRUMP TO SUE FACEBOOK, TWITTER, GOOGLE OVER ALLEGED CENSORSHIP, SAYS THEY'VE ‘CEASED TO BE PRIVATE’